Stephen Kim Sou-hwan: Death

 From 2007, Kim's health gradually deteriorated, and he was seldom seen in public, the last time being the 2008 Christmas Midnight Mass at Myeongdong Cathedral.
 He died in Seoul on February 16, 2009, from respiratory problems.
 During a four-day lying in state period some 400,000 Catholic mourners were said to have filed past his coffin in the city's Myeongdong Cathedral.
 He was buried on February 20.
 As per his will, he donated his organs, and the Cardinal's eyes were quickly used in two successful cornea transplants.

+Cause of beatification and canonization

+On 5 July 2024, the Archdiocese of Seoul confirmed that the Dicastery for the Causes of Saints approved the beatification and canonization process of Cardinal Kim, who is now called a Servant of God.